tkenning/dev.na.bambora.com/source/docs/guides/onboarding.md

  > An application that is `rejected` cannot be reviewed further, and must be re-submitted as a new application.

-To  test the transition between states in the sandbox environment, you can enter a POST or PUT request in the `company_name` field as a magic string.
+To test the transition between states in the sandbox environment, you can enter a magic string in the `company_name` field on a POST or PUT request.

- - TEST_APPROVED - Move the application from `in_review` to `approved`.
+ - TEST_APPROVED - Move the application from `in_progress` to `approved`.
- - TEST_REJECTED -  Move the application from `in_review` to `rejected`.
+ - TEST_REJECTED -  Move the application from `in_progress` to `rejected`.

 #### Integration review